Legacy Architectural Salvage: Online Store

 Wooden Charcuterie Board with Wooden Feet: $125

 What’s our favorite kind of rainbow, you ask?
 No, not a double rainbow—a wooden rainbow!
 And that’s precisely what LAS Artist in Residence John Kendall created using reclaimed bloodwood, iroko, leopard wood, ashwood and walnut.
-(Hint hint: Father’s Day is coming up!
-This might just be the perfect platter to serve up a decadent breakfast in bed…)
+A perfect gift!

 Measurements: 30″ long x 9.5″ wide x 1.5″ tall